Legacy Act has retraumatised Troubles victims, legal challenge hears

 He added: “A pain created by individual events but a pain that is now subject to a form of secondary traumatisation through the provisions in this Act.”

-Turning to the individual provisions of the Act, Mr Larkin said if the ICRIR had been created alongside existing structures there might be little to condemn it.
+Turning to the individual elements of the Act, Mr Larkin said if the ICRIR had been created alongside existing structures there might be little to condemn it.

 He added: “But it is the fact that this is an exclusive body, inadequate in its capacities, which extinguishes existing rights, that however imperfectly have been use in an attempt to secure truth and justice.”